JochemTolsma/SNA-4-Social-Scientists/_book/01-intro.md

 >     Theoretical consequences: A social network perspective may force to a rethinking of existing hypotheses and may lead to new research questions on the causes and consequences of social networks.\
 >     Data consequences: To apply a Social Network Perspective, we need data on social networks.
 Social network data is special in that we need not only information on the social agents (e.g. people, organizations) but also on the ties (or relations) between them.
 As a consequence, there are many unique practical and ethical aspects related to the collection of network data.
 Methodological consequences: A social network perspective will make explicit that empirical observations of individuals are not always independent and that the (complex) interdependencies between observations that result from social networks have consequences for many of our traditional research methods which assume independence of observations.
 It may lead to the development and adoption of new social network analysis techniques.
 >
-> Applying a social network perspective leads to theoretical and methodological advancements.
+> Applying a social network perspective leads to theoretical, data collection, and methodological advancements.

 > **Social phenomenon**
 >